cameronkinsella/manga-translator/README.md

 the translation of that text.

 You can click on the text in the "Original Text" or "Translated Text" sections to copy that text to your clipboard.

+If you selected multiple images, you can navigate through them using the left and right arrow keys or the A and D keys.

 [shell_img]: https://gstatic.com/cloudssh/images/open-btn.png